-We only need three things from you to start the expedited Texas apostille death verification letter service process.
+We only need three things from you to complete the expedited Texas apostille death verification letter service process.

 The Texas Secretary of State will only accept and issue apostille certificates and authentication certificates on original Texas death verification letters that are physically presented to them not copies.

-When we say an “original death verification letter” this means you have a certified Texas death verification letter that was issued from Texas Vital Statistics (also called Texas Vital Records) in Austin, TX.
+When we say an “original death verification letter” this means you have a certified Texas death verification letter that was issued from Texas Vital Statistics (also called Texas Vital Records).

 Your death verification letter cannot be issued from another state or country and it must be issued from the State of Texas.

 If your death verification letter was issued from another U.S state other than Texas you can only receive an apostille certification or authentication certification on a U.S death verification letter or any other type of recordable document (birth certificates, death certificates, marriage licenses or marriage certificates, divorce decrees or divorce certificates) from the state in which the document originated and was issued from.

 For example, if a person died in the State of California but they legally resided in Texas you can only obtain an apostille certificate or authentication certificate on a California death verification letter from the California Secretary of State.
 The exact same scenario applies to all recordable legal documents and the 49 U.S states.

 Apostille Texas only apostilles death verification letters at the state government level for the State of Texas but if the country you’re sending your documents to is not a member nation of the 1961 Hague Convention you will need to go through two more legal document filing steps.
 We can assist you with these two steps even if we don’t obtain the state level authentication for you from a non-Texas state.